piusnmuhumuza/software-engineering/softwareQualityAssurance.md

 - Software Quality Assurance helps Improve the process of creating software thus significantly reducing the time to market thus allowing businesses to stay a step ahead of competitors.

 Implementing effective SQA practices and activities throughout the SDLC, organizations can reduce the risk of delivering software that is unreliable, unusable, unmaintainable, or insecure as well as reduce the cost of software development, improve the quality of their software products, and increase customer satisfaction.

+## Is Software Quality Assurance and Software Testing the same?

+While Software Quality Assurance and Software Testing are used interchangeably in the Software Engineering/Development space, and both aim to provide software that meets the necessary requirements and quality standards, they aren't exactly the same.

+SQA stretches through all software development phases depending on the team, industry, or practices being followed and should not be confused with software testing. -Testing is a big part of **Software Quality Assurance**, but it is not, by any means, the only part of it.

+Software testing concentrates on finding the bugs, defects, and errors within the software, while Software Quality Assurance aims to assure that the overall quality of the software product being engineered/developed meets the requirements and expectations of the client.

+**Note:**  Software testing is a part of the general quality control process within Software Quality Assurance, but its focus is exclusively on product-oriented tasks rather than the big picture.

+## What is Software Testing

+Software testing is the process of evaluating and verifying that a software product being developed does what it is supposed to do.
+It checks whether the actual software product matches expected requirements and ensures that the software product is defect/bug-free prior to release/launch.

+**Who does software testing?!**

+- Software Tester
+- Software Developer/Engineer.
+- Software Quality Assurance Engineers can also test.
+- Project Lead/Manager
+- End User/Client.

 ## Conclusion